 - 1 bunch green onions, cut into 1-inch strips

-- 1/3 cup shelled roasted peanuts
+- 1/3 cup roasted peanuts, lightly salted or unsalted

 - In a mixing bowl, measure and add in all of the ingredients and whisk to combine.

-FOR THE KUNG PAO STIR-FRY:
+MAKE THE KUNG PAO STIR-FRY:

 - Heat 1 teaspoon peanut oil in a wok or large chefs pan on high heat.